-Because gluten is often considered an all purpose stabilizer, food manufacturers add it to a lot of foods to give it better texture and taste.
+Because gluten is considered an all purpose stabilizer and binder, food manufacturers add it to a lot of foods to give it better texture and taste.
 That’s why gluten is found in random places like salad dressings, gravies and even lipsticks and medications!

 - Dark Chocolate (pure chocolate – beware of add-ins)

 If at all possible, I suggest you prepare and eat food at home often if you’re avoiding gluten.
 When you eat out, your risk of getting glutened is high.
 Restaurant kitchens can usually accommodate you, but they are minefields for cross contamination.

 For example, if the chef is handling sandwich bread, then s/he touches the lettuce on your dish, you can get sick.
 Likewise, just because something is gluten-free doesn’t mean it was prepared in a gluten-free way.
 Shared fryers in restaurants are notorious for cross contaminating your foods.
 French fries, which are made of potatoes and are naturally gluten-free, are often cooked in a shared fryer along with chicken nuggets, which are not gluten-free.
 This means the same exact oil used to cook gluten cooked your gluten-free food too.

 This is exactly why I use my Nima Sensor to test my food for gluten.
 The Nima Sensor is a portable gadget that enables you to test your food for gluten before you eat it.
 You can learn more about the Nima Sensor in this article, or get one on the Nima Sensor website (use my affiliate coupon code, GOODFORYOUGF, for $25 off a Starter Kit).

 In addition to eating naturally gluten-free foods, there are plenty of packaged foods bearing the “gluten-free” labels – anything from bread and breadcrumbs to pastas, frozen pizzas, crackers and salad dressings!